-How do I indicate the way I will complete the Early Start Program?
+How do I choose where I complete the Early Start Program?

 What if I do not complete the Early Start Program?

-If you are required to complete the Early Start Program, you will not be permitted to enroll in the fall 2013 term until you identify how you will fulfill this requirement
+If you are required to complete the Early Start Program and do not complete it, you will not be permitted to enroll as a Freshman for your first semester.

 Students who are eligible to submit FAFSA should do so before enrolling in Early Start.
 If you have submitted a FAFSA and meet a specific estimated family contribution (EFC), you may be eligible for a waiver of registration fees for the Early Start Program.
 The waiver does not cover books or materials for courses.
 Students who are not eligible to submit FAFSA, including AB 540 students, should be sure to file the State Financial Aid application prior to enrolling in Early Start.
 A formula similar to the EFC is used to determine eligibility for the waiver.